-In the Dual Degree program there are competences that overlap and have to be achieved at both programs.
-By including WdKA or Codarts courses in the IBACS or ACW program, an alternative route is created to achieve the IBACS/ACW intended learning outcomes (see study schedules in Appendix 10).
+In the Dual Degree program there are competences that overlap and have to be achieved at both programmes.
+By including WdKA or Codarts courses in the IBACS or ACW programme, an alternative route is created to achieve the IBACS/ACW intended learning outcomes (see Appendix 10).